 - 2 tbsp baking powder

-Add chicken broth and chicken bouillon cube, simmer till really soft.
+Add 2 cans of chicken broth and chicken bouillon cube, simmer till really soft.

 Mix cubed cornbread, torn biscuits, and bread in a large bowl.

-Add onion broth, soup, milk, and seasoning.
+Add onion broth mixture + remaining can of broth, soup, milk, and seasoning.
 Be sure to taste- add more pepper, sage, etc now if needed.

-Add eggs and baking powder.
-If the mixture is too dry, add more milk; you want it to be a loose mixture.
+Add beaten eggs and baking powder.
+If the mixture is too dry, add more chicken broth; you want it to be a moist, loose mixture.